Cray-HPE/docs-csm/glossary.md

 RRS has been introduced as a part of CSM 1.7.0 to to monitor critical services and provide alerts during node or rack failures.

-Please refer to [Rack Resileincy Servie](operations/rack_resiliency/Rack_Resiliency_Service.md#rack-resiliency-service-rrs) for more info.
+Please refer to [Rack Resiliency Service](operations/rack_resiliency/Rack_Resiliency_Service.md#rack-resiliency-service-rrs) for more info.

 ## Rack System Compute Cabinet